 As for how much and what types of protein you should eat, the functional medicine researchers recommend two palm-sized plus two half-palm-sized daily servings of the following proteins:

 - Beef: flank steak, very lean ground beef

 - Fish and shellfish (all fresh/frozen varieties without sauces, breading, etc.)

 - Fish (canned): light tuna, sardines, salmon

 - Wild game: venison, elk, buffalo, pheasant, bison, quail

 - Lowfat cheese: cheddar, Colby, feta, Monterey Jack, Swiss, Jarlsberg or part skim mozzarella

 - Nuts/seeds/unsweetened nut/seed butter: almonds, hazelnuts, pecan or walnut halves, pistachios, pine nuts, pumpkin seeds, sesame seeds, or sunflower seeds

 - Protein powder: can be mixed with unsweetened varieties of soy milk, almond milk, or coconut milk (boxed, not canned) or ice and fresh/frozen fruit to make a smoothie.
 (Fruit is limited to 1 serving every other day.)

 The first two keys, limiting carbohydrates and increasing protein, are integral keys to healthy weight loss using this natural high-protein, low-carb plan.
 Straying from the recommendations by eating too many carbs or too much protein is the biggest culprit in stalled weight loss.
 But the fats, fiber, and phytonutrients you eat are also vitally important to successful, healthy weight loss.
-In part 2 of this article, we will pick up where we left off in this discussion of the five keys.
-You will see how crucial it is to restrict unhealthy fats, enhance your ratio of omega-3 fatty acids to omega-6 fatty acids , and boost your fiber and phytonutrient intake.
+In Part 2 of this article, you’ll see how crucial it is to restrict unhealthy fats, enhance your ratio of omega-3 fatty acids to omega-6 fatty acids, and boost your fiber and phytonutrient intake.